salgut408/MLB-Games/README.md

 # MLB Games

-App to view MLB Games line scores, standings and current scores
+App to view MLB Games line scores, standings and current scores, view Highlights from a game

 ## Description